Growth implications within the EU of meeting the Paris Agreement targets

 Boosted by higher spending on renewables and energy efficiency, alongside lower spending on fossil fuels, the report projects a 1.7% investment boost over the period, as well as a 0.7% rise in consumption across the EU by 2030.

-On page 11 we look at the German government’s decision to finally close down its coal-fired power stations by 2038 - a long way off, but a momentous change given the traditional reliance of that country on electricity from black and brown coal.
+The German government has finally decided to close down its coal-fired power stations by 2038 - a long way off, but a momentous change given the traditional reliance of that country on electricity from black and brown coal.

 Also interesting is how electricity consumption has declined in some countries as more efficient equipment and appliances are introduced, and industry adapts to new economic realities.
-This seems to be the case in the UK, where power plant output has fallen by 16% since 2005 and demand has closely followed (see page 12).
+This seems to be the case in the UK, where power plant output has fallen by 16% since 2005 and demand has closely followed.

 Although there is still a long way to go, some European countries have made huge strides in decarbonising their energy sectors over the last few years and should see tangible economic and employment benefits if their efforts continue.